-- During Q1 there was no financing activity to report. - During Q2 the Company completed the acquisition of the Prikro permit and issued 2,500,000 units, each unit comprised of one share and one share purchase warrant exercisable until November 27, 2022. - During Q3 the Company completed a private placement financing comprised of 29,166,667 units at \$0.06 per unit for gross proceeds of C\$1,750,000 with each unit comprised of one common share and one share purchase warrant exercisable (a "Warrant") at \$0.15 for 24 months.
-Finder's fees were paid to arm's length parties in respect of this private placement in the total amount of \$46,267.
-In addition an aggregate of 1,356,999 common shares and 2,178,108 share purchase warrants (Finders' Warrants) have been issued to finders.
+- During Q1 there was no financing activity to report. - During Q2 the Company completed the acquisition of the Prikro and Zenoula licenses and issued 2,500,000 units fairly valued at \$125,000, each unit comprised of one share and one share purchase warrant exercisable until November 27, 2022. - During Q3 the Company completed a private placement financing comprised of 29,166,667 units at \$0.06 per unit for gross proceeds of C\$1,750,000 with each unit comprised of one common share and one share purchase warrant exercisable (a "Warrant") at \$0.15 for 24 months.
+Finder's fees were paid to arm's length parties in respect of this private placement in the total amount of \$46,262.
+In addition, an aggregate of 1,356,999 common shares and 2,178,108 share purchase warrants (Finders' Warrants) have been issued to finders.
 The terms of the Finders' Warrants are the same as the Warrants.
 The fair value of the Broker Warrants was determined to be \$60,880 calculated using the Black-Scholes Option Pricing Model with the following assumptions: expected life of warrants 2 years; expected volatility 110.81%; expected dividend yield 0%; and risk-free rate 0.26%.
-As at April 30, 2021, proceeds of \$21,000 have not been received.
-Subsequent to the period ended April 30, 2021, the Company received the balance of the subscriptions receivable.